jrandj/FPL-draft-picker/README.md

 ```python
 fpldraft.py -leagueID <value> -teamName <value> -fantasyFootballScoutUsername <value> -fantasyFootballScoutPassword <value>
 ```

+A file `fpldraft_results_%Y%d%m-%H%M%S.html` will be created in the same directory.

 Values for the parameters can be found as per the below:
 * leagueID - This can be found by inspecting the HTTP GET request to the details endpoint (e.g. `draft.premierleague.com/api/league/<value>/details`) from the League tab in your browsers developer console.
 * teamName - The name of the team as shown at `draft.premierleague.com`.